ArthusLiang/ash/README.md

 # Write you first animation

 I will teach you how to use Ash to make amazing thing.
 Make sure you have loaded Ash.js before you try to write any demo.
-Here is a very easy demo to move an element;
+Here is a very easy demo to move an element.

 ### html